Or Dasa

-Or Dasa (אור דסה; born 20 September 1998) is an Israeli professional footballer who plays as a right winger for Hapoel Ramat Gan.
+Or Dasa (אור דסה; born 20 September 1998) is an Israeli professional footballer who plays as a right winger for Hapoel Umm al-Fahm.

 Early life

 Dasa was born in Ness Ziona, Israel, to an Ethiopian-Jewish family.
 His older brother Eli Dasa is a footballer who plays for the Russian club Dynamo Moscow, and vice-captains the senior Israel national team.